Aktounsi/animate_logos/README.rst

 The repository serves two functions.
 On the one hand it is a documentation of our final computational creativity system and can be used to reproduce our results and serve as basis for further research.
 For this you can retrace the model process with the help of the jupyter notebooks.
+Always make sure that the conda environment is activated (click 'Kernel' > 'Change kernel' > 'animate_logos').
 On the other hand it is a final product, that can be used in two ways.
 Either you start the included Flask App and follow the instructions on the application or you use the code in Python directly.

 You can use the flask app with the following command.